 The Farm-to-Prison Project is an initiative to provide local, nutritious, and wholesome foods to correctional facilities and detention centers in Baltimore and Maryland.
 Our overarching goals are twofold:

-To raise awareness regarding, and improve, food conditions in prisons.
+To address and improve food conditions in prisons; and

 To mitigate the effects of mass incarceration by humanizing those within the carceral system.